 The high quality of our products and our endeavours to ensure targeted use of these products in accordance with each consumer’s skin requirements and skin condition necessitate the provision of premium-quality advice for our trade customers.
 To this end, we strive to secure a long-term, trustful collaboration with selected trade customers, wholesalers and sales partners who are willing and able to fulfil the standard of quality demanded by our products and brands, and also to provide professionally competent advice for end consumers in accordance with their skin requirements.

-1. Sales channels
+1. Sales channels and distribution territory

 2. Prices and orders

 All prices are non-binding.
 A contract shall only come into effect on receipt of our written order confirmation.
 Verbal ancillary agreements also require written confirmation.
 In the case of goods that can be supplied promptly, our invoice also serves as an order confirmation and shipping notice.
 The goods are delivered with the design and specifications that are usual at the time of delivery.
 Technical modifications are possible.
 Prices valid on the order date apply.
 All prices are additionally subject to any legal sales taxes.